cesarradtke/battChargeNotify/README.md

 Monitor battery charge to avoid counting a charge cycle.

-macOS running at Macbooks consider Normal batteries until reach 1000 charge cycles,
+macOS running at Macbooks consider only as Normal batteries until reach 1000 charge cycles.
+To prevent cycle count being reached, it is recommended to unplug computer from AC with 80 or 90 percent charged.

-To prevent the cycle count being reached, it is recommended to unplug computer from AC with 80 or 90 percent charged.
+The purpose of this script is just notify you when reach this mark, suggesting that you unplug to avoid reaching 100 percent charge and, consequently, counting a new charge cycle.

-The purpose of this script is notify you when reach this mark, suggesting that you unplug to avoid reaching 100 percent charge and, consequently, counting a charge cycle.
+Instalation:

-Save the script file in ~/bin an the launcher file in ~/Library/LaunchAgents
+Save the script file (.scpt) in ~/bin an the launcher file (.plist) in ~/Library/LaunchAgents

 execute: